Picodes10/testing1/README.md

 # testing1
 This for testing purpose only.
+But this can be used as a training